fehmi/simply.js/docs/electron.md

 ```

-And your links will be like:
+Your links will then be structured as follows:

 ```html
 <a href="#">Home</a>